SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/tariff_tracker.md

 ---
-title: /tariff/tracker
+title: Tariff tracker
-description: /tariff/tracker
+description: Tariff tracker
 ---

-# /tariff/tracker/
+# Tariff tracker

+API path: `/tariff/tracker/`.

 User of **dealer** can switch tracker from tariff **t1** to tariff **t2** if: